Inflectra/spira-documentation/docs/Version-Control-Integration/Integrating-with-Mercurial.md

 The folder tree of the repository is on the left, and files in the current selected directory will be listed in the right table.
 Note that this view will always show the current (TIP) branch of the repository.
-The file view will display the filename, the current revision number of the file and the date of the last commit.
+The file view will display the filename, the current commit number of the file and the date of the last commit.
 You can filter and sort on any of the columns, as well.